alexjsmac/shoot-the-bubbles/Readme.md

 ![Alt text](/Images/2.png?raw=true "Screenshot 2")
 ![Alt text](/Images/3.png?raw=true "Screenshot 3")

-# Requirements to run the game
+# Requirements to Run on Unity

 To run the game on Unity, the user must download the Vuforia framework and the Android Unity framework.
 This will allow the user to access the augmented reality aspects of the game as well as run it on their phone.

-# How to run the game

-The game can be run either by opening the included APK file or by downloading the Unity files and running it.

 # Special notes